dhanushuUzumaki/100-days-of-code/log.md

 **Thoughts**: Was also looking into the visualization thing..
 I am unable to comeup with anything so far..

 **Link To Work**: [Today's Commit](https://dhanushuuzumaki.github.io/Javascript30/d15-localstorage-and-event-delegation/)

+### Day 88: Mar-31-18 Saturday
+**Today's Progress**: Followed up on JS30.
+Some time on visualization.

+**Thoughts**: Got some help from freecodecamp gitter and also tried out some new ways from d3's documentation.

+### Day 89: Apr-01-18 Sunday
+**Today's Progress**: The visualization thing - I am lost.
+Just did JS30 and was trying some things from a medium article.

+**Thoughts**: I am thinking of removing the zoom capability as such and just display the points.